emacs-exordium/exordium/README.md

 ### Using the index

-While Rtags uses <kbd>C-x r</kbd> as default prefix, this configuration uses
+While RTags uses <kbd>C-x r</kbd> as default prefix, this configuration uses
 <kbd>C-c r</kbd> instead because it it less crowded.
 It also adds a few keys.

 Navigating keys: